Sunday, August 15, 2010

 I also had lots of fun to play around the figure with great poses for the whole day :P

 The ejective shoulder mounted missile launchers are one of the special features come with this figure.
 To hide these weapons, you just slide the shoulder panels forward to push the missile launchers back in position.
-This feature is definitely a plus point here (my part 1 review here).
+This feature is definitely a plus point to me.
+My part 1 review is here and part 3 review is here.